Shur Creative Partners / Hasbro Intelligence Brief

 One that funds it.
 One that globalizes it.
 One that means something.

-We ran every idea surfaced on the call through an adopt / develop / nix filter — thirty-seven discrete concepts in all.
-Three wedges came out of the Adopt pile.
-Together they compound.
+We ran every idea surfaced on the call through an adopt / develop / nix filter: thirty-seven discrete concepts in all.
+Three wedges came out of the Adopt pile, and together they compound.
 In order of strategic weight:

 Wedge 01